About

 October 29, 2025

-Your heart beats more than a hundred thousand times a day — and every single beat follows a carefully timed electrical signal.
+Your heart beats more than a hundred thousand times a day β€” and every single beat follows a carefully timed electrical signal.
 When that natural rhythm slows down or becomes irregular, your body may not get enough blood and oxygen.
 In such cases, a pacemaker can restore balance and help your heart keep time perfectly.

 Understanding the Pacemaker

-A pacemaker is a small, battery-operated device that supports your heart’s electrical system.
+A pacemaker is a small, battery-operated device that supports your heart's electrical system.
 It is gently placed under the skin of your chest, usually near the collarbone.
 From there, it monitors your heartbeat and sends tiny electrical pulses to maintain a steady rhythm whenever your heart rate becomes too slow or irregular.
-Think of it as a backup conductor for your heart — stepping in whenever your body’s natural rhythm misses a beat.

 Why a Pacemaker Is Needed

-• Your heart beats too slowly (a condition known as bradycardia).
+• Your heart beats too slowly (bradycardia).

 • You have irregular heart rhythms that make you feel dizzy, weak, or cause fainting spells.